SQream/sqream_docs/data_ingestion/sqloader_as_a_service.rst

      - Optional
      - ``true``
      - Add an additional ``load_dttm`` column that defines the time and date of loading
+	 - ``loadDttmColumnName``
+     - Optional
+     - ``sq_load_dttm``
+     - Specifies the name of the additional column that records the time and date of loading.
+This parameter works in conjunction with the loadDttm parameter.
+If loadDttm is enabled, the column defined by loadDttmColumnName will be added to the target table.
    * - ``loadTypeName``
      - Optional
      - ``full``